krakchris/rimbun.io/README.md

 ## Algorithm Steps
 ### Creating inferences from large satellite/aerial image

-* Selecting an area and collecting satellite imagery
+* Collect imagery
-* Running inference using existing model
+* Run inference
-* Measuring metadata (persil overlap and change in green cover)
+* Measure metadata

 ### (Re)Training a model on hand annotations from Image

-* Selecting an area and collecting satellite imagery
+* Collect imagery
-* Creating trianing data using GIS software locally
+* Creating trianing data
-* Retraining model using custom training data
+* Retrain model
-* Running inference using improved model
+* Run inference
-* Measuring metadata (persil overlap and change in green cover)
+* Measure metadata

 ## Wiki
 In the [Wiki](https://github.com/krakchris/rimbun.io/wiki) you can find descriptions on how to use each of the algorithms and what their respective input conditions are.